shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     $filter = new RangeFilter('sales', $range);
 }
 ```

 After the filter is created, it is required to check if the filter should be added as normal filter or as a post filter.
 1. post filter > Filters the result after the aggregations calculated
 2. normal filter > Filters the result before the aggregations calculated

 This can be checked using the criteria object, by using the `hasBaseCondition` function.
-If the `criteriaPart` is an `BaseCondition` the filter has to be added as normal filter, otherwise as post filter.
+If the `criteriaPart` is a `BaseCondition`, the filter has to be added as normal filter, otherwise as post filter.

 ```php
 if ($criteria->hasBaseCondition($criteriaPart->getName())) {
     $search->addFilter($filter);